 Between 1990 and 2000, Nigeria lost an average of 409,700 hectares of forest every year equal to an average annual deforestation rate of 2.4%.

-In 2004, Nigeria opened a Chinese-origin research reactor at Ahmadu Bello University.
+Nigeria opened in 2004 a Chinese-origin research reactor at Ahmadu Bello University.

-Since June 28, 2005, Nigeria Airways has flown under the name Virgin Nigeria Airways after being bought by the British Virgin Group.
+Since June 28 2005, Nigeria Airways has been flying under the name Virgin Nigeria Airways.

-From 1990 to 2008, Nigeria's population increased by 57 million, reflecting a 60% growth rate.
+From 1990 to 2008, Nigeria's population increased by 57 million, a 60% growth rate in less than two decades.

 Since September 2009, Virgin Nigeria Airways has been operating as Nigerian Eagle Airlines.